Skip to main content

 API Keys

 For programmatic access (scripts, CI/CD, integrations), create API keys instead of using short-lived JWT tokens.
 Each key has its own set of permissions (a subset of the creating user’s permissions).
+API keys work identically across all auth modes.

 POST /api/v1/api-keys # Create key (plaintext returned once)